 PEI is a small island, and its climate is heavily influenced by the surrounding sea.
 Weather can change quickly from one day to the next.
 Temperatures are milder than other parts of Canada, reaching an average of -5 degrees Celsius in winter, and 20 degrees Celsius in summer.
 Summer and fall remain balmy as the surrounding ocean keeps the frost at bay until winter.

+PEI has some of the lowest international tuition rates in Canada.
+For individuals looking for a sense of community and a small-town environment, PEI could be the perfect choice.
+Rolling hills, woods, sand beaches, ocean coves and the famous red soil have justifiably given Prince Edward Island a reputation as a province of outstanding natural beauty.
 The University of Prince Edward Island adheres to the Pan-Canadian Protocol on the Transferability of University Credits, which states that all course work completed by transfer students during the first two years of university study in Canada (including the final year of studies in Quebec leading to a diploma of college studies and the university transfer courses offered by community colleges and university colleges in British Columbia and Alberta) will be recognized and fully credited for the purposes of granting a degree.

 • Charlottetown, the province’s capital city, is home to almost 35,000 people.
 The University of Prince Edward Island and some of Holland College’s campuses are located in Charlottetown.